top of page

 Joy also served on the Atlanta Audubon Board and was Chair of the Board for four years.
 During that time, Atlanta Audubon transitioned from a mostly volunteer organization with very limited contracted staff, to a respected regional environmental organization with a robust full-time staff and numerous education and conservation-focused projects.

-Along with becoming a birder, Joy became interested in wildlife rehabilitation, particularly birds.
-This led to her involvement in the founding of Wild Nest Bird Rehab, where she is currently the Board Chair and a volunteer feeder during baby season.
+Along with becoming a birder, Joy became interested in wildlife rehabilitation, particularly birds, which led to her involvement in the founding of Wild Nest Bird Rehab.

 Joy2 (2).jpeg